Sagart-cactus/media-wiki/README.md

 ```
 cdk deploy --all
 ```
+You would be asked whether you want to deploy changes related to security like opening up ports etc. You will have to press `y` to proceed.
+If you trust me with your account and do not like pressing `y` every now and then use `--require-approval never` flag.

 ## Install the App on the servers created.
 The above steps have just created blank server with just ansible installed in them.
 We will execute a few ansible playbooks to install the media-wiki server.